[Tip] Disable “Customer Experience Improvement Program” (CEIP) in Windows Media Player

 According to WMP help file, CEIP in Windows Media Player helps Microsoft to improve the quality, reliability, and performance of WMP program.
 This feature sends anonymous Player usage information to Microsoft which includes your hardware configuration and how you use the software and services, so that Microsoft can identify trends and usage patterns.
 This information is completely anonymous.
 User name, address or any other personal information is not collected by Microsoft which makes this feature safe, secure, transparent and completely anonymous.

-If you are worried about this hidden feature in WMP and want to prevent Microsoft from collecting your usage information, you can opt-out from CEIP using following simple steps:
+If you are worried about this hidden feature in WMP and want to prevent Microsoft from collecting your usage information, you can opt-out of CEIP using following simple steps:

 1. Open Windows Media Player and press "ALT+T" keys together.
 It'll activate "Tools" menu in Menu bar.
 Now click on Options or press "O" key.